NeurodataWithoutBorders/nwb-schema/docs/general/source/development_plan.rst

 Internal GitHub Project Board
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following project board organizes issues related to NWB 2.x from the various repos: https://github.com/orgs/NeurodataWithoutBorders/projects/2  Note, as this is an organization-level project board, this is unfortunately only available to members of the NeurodataWithoutBorders GitHub organization.
-Note, until work begins on the NWB:N 2.x we may occasionally add nodes and tickets to this board to help with the planning and organization for NWB 2.x later on, however, this board is currently not activily maintained and may not reflect actual future plans for NWB 2.x.
+Note, until work begins on the NWB:N 2.x we may occasionally add notes and tickets to this board to help with the planning and organization for NWB 2.x later on, however, this board is currently not activily maintained and may not reflect actual future plans for NWB 2.x.